Every social media team of more than one person needs a social media approval process.

-But we should probably mention that using Hootsuite as your social media approval tool lets you set up alerts so you’ll never miss a message or assigned task.
-See below:
+But we should probably mention that using Hootsuite as your social media approval tool lets you set up a workflow and alerts so you never miss a message or assigned task.

 - Grammarly for support with spelling, grammar and writing clarity.